Pepper Adams: Early playing career

 At age 16, Adams and his mother moved to Detroit, where he soon began playing with Willie Wells, who he had heard play for Fletcher Henderson, Fats Navarro, Tommy Flanagan, and Willie Anderson.
 He had received casual instruction from Wardell Gray and Billy Mitchell, and played with a group led by Little John Wilson as well.
 Through the employee discount from his job at Grinnell's, a music store in Detroit, Adams purchased what would become his main instrument: the baritone saxophone.
 He initially purchased a used Bundy baritone saxophone, but later traded it in for a new Selmer 'Balanced Action' E-flat baritone in 1948, which he used until 1978.
 This switch proved to be successful, as he was soon playing in Lucky Thompson's band.
 In Detroit, Adams also met several jazz musicians who would become future performing partners, including trumpeter Donald Byrd.
 He attended Wayne State University.
 Adams became interested in Wardell Gray's approach to the saxophone, later naming Gray and Harry Carney as his influences.
-He also spent time in a United States Army band, and briefly had a tour of duty in Korea.
+He spent time in a United States Army band, and briefly had a tour of duty in Korea.

-Upon returning from Korea, Adams began playing at the Blue Bird Inn in Detroit where he played with Thad Jones under the leadership of Beans Richardson.
+Upon returning from Korea, Adams began playing at the Blue Bird Inn in Detroit where he played with Thad Jones.
 When Jones left to play with Count Basie, Adams then became the music director at the Blue Bird.
-In late 1954 Adams left the Blue Bird to join Kenny Burrell's group at Klein's Show Bar, also in Detroit, where he would later become musical director following Burrell's departure.
+In late 1954, Adams left the Blue Bird to join Kenny Burrell's group at Klein's Show Bar, also in Detroit, where he would later become musical director following Burrell's departure.

 Following the recommendation of friend Oscar Pettiford, Adams joined the Stan Kenton Orchestra in 1956, where he played for a majority of the year until leaving the group to form a new ensemble with Lee Katzman and Mel Lewis in Los Angeles.
-Before moving to California, Adams also recorded with Kenny Clarke, Curtis Fuller, and Quincy Jones.
+Before moving to California, he recorded with Kenny Clarke, Curtis Fuller, and Quincy Jones.
 In April 1957, Adams joined Chet Baker's group, where he played for about a year.